memfault/interrupt/_drafts/get-the-most-out-of-the-linker-map-file.md

 The generated map file is 563-line long 😮, even if it does nothing more than blink LEDs.
 That many lines cannot be left unseen, there must be some serious information in there...

-Let's now modify our program to add a call to `atoi`.
+Now let's modify our program to add a call to `atoi`.
 Instead of using an integer directly for the delay, we'll encode it as a string and decode it with `atoi`.
 Here is the code using the configuration `STD_ATOI`:

 ```c